ROCm/gpu-cluster-networking/docs/how-to/roce-network-config.rst

 ------------------------------------------------------------------------------------------------------------------------

 Most RoCE-capable NICs have a feature flag that must be set before they can communicate through RDMA.
-As the default setting for this feature differs by NIC vendor and model, you must averify all NICs are configured to support RoCE before running tests.
+As the default setting for this feature differs by NIC vendor and model, you must verify all NICs are configured to support RoCE before running tests.

 As an example, Broadcom NICs use the ``support_rdma`` flag to govern this feature.
 You can check the status with the